Your First Workflow

 The Difference Between Using AI and Working With AI

-The content manager didn’t become more skilled at prompting—she became more disciplined about structure.
-The workflow ran the same way whether she was energized or tired, whether she remembered AI existed or not.
+That’s the difference between using AI and working with AI.
+Using depends on memory and motivation.
+Working is systematic—built into how you operate.
+The workflow ran the same way whether I was energized or tired, whether I remembered AI existed or not.
 Consistency came from the system, not from willpower.

 The Five-Component Structure